-Based on the estimate of 1.04 kg/24 hour pot-lift, the targeted CPUE in 2018/19 was above the limit reference point (0.52 kg/24 hour pot-lift) and hence the trigger reference point.
+Based on the estimate of between 0.95 and 1.14 kg/24 hour pot-lift, the targeted CPUE in 2019/20 was above the limit reference point (0.52 kg/24 hour pot-lift) and hence the trigger reference point.
+A CPUE range has been provided here to provide a plausible range of CPUE values updated for the size limit change.